Pavement Award Criteria & Scoring

 Roads & Streets

 New construction, reconstruction, or overlay with a 5,000-ton minimum.
-Both FDOT and Non-FDOT projects are acceptable.
+Both FDOT and Non-FDOT projects are acceptable in their own categories.

 Special Projects